 Child labour is unfortunately endemic in many industries.
-Two of these industries are, for example, the apparel and cocoa industries.
+Two of these industries are the apparel and cocoa industries.
 What is striking is that in the apparel business, child labour is a hot and quite widely publicised topic.
 Consumers are increasingly aware of these issues, and risks to brand reputation are high.
 But in the cocoa industry, consumers are much less aware of the existence of child labour.

 The reason might be that apparel supply chains are much more traceable and visible than current cocoa supply chains.
 There are a number of NGOs, such as the Better Cotton Initiative, that have traceability in place on different levels of the apparel supply chain, and government involvement is perhaps higher, making it easier to discover when child labour is used.
 The same applies to the carpet industry, where leading organisations, such as GoodWeave, are working to end child labour.